CLMitchell's background is in psychology, human resources, management, research, and the health industry.

-Crocking is the color transfer that occurs when fabric rubs against something, such as furniture, shoes and skin.
+Crocking is the color transfer that occurs when fabric rubs against something, such as furniture, shoes, or skin.
 This happens when the dye has not properly adhered to the fabric.
-An example of this, that I’m sure we can all attest to, is jeans which I will discuss more in detail later in this article.

-Color fading is when the fabric has lost much of its dye and therefore lacks vibrancy and depth of color.
+Color fading is when the fabric has lost much of its dye and therefore lacks vibrancy and depth.